corinwagen/TrumpTweets/data.md

 **Figure 15**: Daily delta for 10 year US Treasury bonds.

 #### Other:

-In addition to stocks and bonds, we will also investigate the effect of the tweets on other potentially relevant economic responses: gold, oil, bitcoin, and the foreign exchange rates of the US dollar against the currencies of Canada, China, Mexico, and Russia (Figure 16).
+In addition to stocks and bonds, other potentially relevant economic responses were also obtained, namely gold, oil, bitcoin, and the foreign exchange rates of the US dollar against the currencies of Canada, China, Mexico, and Russia (Figure 16).

 ![](assets/img/image10.png)

 **Figure 16**: Foreign exchange rates.

+Volatility for these data was calculated analogously to bonds.

 #### Train/Test Split: